greg-hub/Pong/readme.txt

 Making the classic pong game in HTML5 and Javascript.
-No styles in place
+No styles in place.